0% Intro APR for 12 Billing Cycles (for balance transfers made in the first 60 days)

 In 1998, Bank of America was acquired by NationsBank — then the fastest growing bank in the country.
 However, they kept the Bank of America name and continued expansion, including FleetBoston Financial and MBNA, as well as International banks in South America and the Netherlands.

-During the mortgage crisis that began in 2007, Bank of America acquired Countrywide Financial, one of the largest mortgage companies in the U.S. at one time.
-They also acquired financial services firm Merrill Lynch in 2008, saving that company from certain bankruptcy.
+During the mortgage crisis that began in 2007, Bank of America acquired Countrywide Financial, one of the largest mortgage companies in the U.S. They also acquired financial services firm, Merrill Lynch, in 2008, saving that company from certain bankruptcy.

 Editorial Note: Opinions expressed here are author's alone, not those of any bank, credit card issuer, airlines or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.